dpla-attic/dplaapi/Development.md

 See https://digitalpubliclibraryofamerica.atlassian.net/wiki/spaces/TECH/pages/87037285/Branching+and+Release+Model

-We follow the OneFlow branching model described there, with `master`, `latest`, and feature branches.
+We follow the OneFlow branching model described there, with `master`, `stable`, and feature branches.

 ### Cutting a release: